Frequently asked questions

 How can I get a job in Cybersecurity without a degree

 CompTIA Security+ and CompTIA Network+ are the most crucial certifications you’ll need if cybersecurity is your first topic.
 Here’s why: A little-known regulation by the government is DOD-8570.
 (Technically, it has been updated to DOD-8140, but that uses the old DOD-8570 chart).
 It states that if you are in a position where you might be exposed to sensitive government data, then you must have at least one of the certifications they have listed for that position.
-CompTIA Security+ usually is the minimum certification required.
+Typically the minimum asked for is CompTIA Security+.
 Even companies that will never work with the government are asking for this certification.
 You should be able to get a job if you have these certifications.

 How do I start this cybersecurity training program?